 - Do not include your name or any other identifying information on the document you submit.
 Your name, bio, and contact information will be recorded by Submittable and will not be visible to us during the first round of readings.
 Your submission document should contain only the title of the piece submitted + word count.
-We will automatically reject any submissions that include identifying information.
+We will automatically reject any submissions that contain identifying information.

 - We accept translations of fiction into English.
 Submitters should ensure that they have permission from the author and publisher to print the translation before submitting.
 (See the section on translations below.)

 - There is a cap on fiction and flash fiction submissions, and these categories might close before 10 August.

 - We accept translations into English of poetry, fiction, creative nonfiction, and flash.